CodeDay-Kolkata/.github/profile/README.md

 ## 🫶🏻 Acknowledgements

 Our event is entirely run on donations, and support from philanthropists and companies.
-We'd are extremely grateful to the following companies for their support:
+We are extremely grateful to the following companies for their support:

 - ### [CodeDay](https://codeday.org/)
 CodeDay started its core event program in 2012, a series of 24-hour programming competitions run across the US every few months, usually on long weekends.